 Altitude Sickness

-Be on the lookout for acute mountain sickness when traveling over 8,000 feet.
+When traveling over 8,000 feet, look for acute mountain sickness.
 It’s caused by a lower amount of oxygen at higher elevations.
-Look for the following symptoms.
+Look for the following symptoms:

 - Headache